11th February 2020 - Tablets: A General Formulation Overview

 There are many different types of tablets and drug-release technology that can be applied to the formulation.
 In the previous article the types and versatility of tablets were covered, this week follows on this topic by covering the formulation strategies and manufacturing processes of tablets which are part of the development and manufacturing services available from Upperton.

-As mentioned in the previous article, tablets consist of one or more API and a numbers of excipients that impart various functional attributes onto the tablet formulation and its performance both in during processing and following administration to the patient.
+As mentioned in the previous article, tablets consist of one or more API and a number of excipients that impart various functional attributes onto the tablet formulation and its performance both in during processing and following administration to the patient.

 Types of common excipients include: